rug-oop-2024/oop-24-25-final-project-bogdan-si-rares/README.md

 ### ??
 General principles

 > "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better.î
+And to make matters worse: complexity sells better.‚Äù
 ?
 Edsger Wybe Dijkstra"

 1. `Modifiability`: The code should be easy to modify and extend.
 You should be able to add new features without having to rewrite the entire codebase or heavy refactoring.